EECS149-SHaZam/shazam/mbed/README.md

 Now you have compilers for the FRDM-KL25Z.

 ## Compiling
-Run `make`.
-Wherever you see a Makefile.
+Run `make` wherever you see a Makefile.
 If you have the right compilers, it should just work.
 The file you drag to the MBED disk will be the one ending in .bin.

 [ARM cross-compilers]: https://launchpad.net/gcc-arm-embedded/